A Tour Operator’s Guide to Influencer MarketingNovember 8, 2018, Kyla Steeves

 - Brand awareness: the influencer’s followers discover your existence, and your tours and activities nestle into their thoughts until their next trip.

-- Increase social media followers: the influencer’s followers decide to follow your social media accounts as well and engage with the content you post.
+- Boost social media following: the influencer’s followers decide to follow your social media accounts as well and engage with the content you post.

 - Drive website traffic: the influencer’s followers want to learn more about your tour business, so they visit your website.